MarcusLucinda/bilingual_baby_name/README.md

 ## Scrapping

-The names were collected from behindthename.com usind the BeautifulSoup library.
-The function named "name_indexer" receive the languange and gender of the desired names, than the script collect all names from the page, checking if there are multiples pages.
-The names are stores in a txt file.
+The names were collected from behindthename.com using the BeautifulSoup library.
+The function named "name_indexer" receive the language and gender of the desired names, then the script collect all names from the page, checking if there are multiples pages.
+The names are stored in a txt file.

 ```python
 def name_indexer(language, gender):